How to avoid over-surveying employees

 Keep your employee surveys focused

 It’s tempting to throw in extra questions to an employee survey — particularly if you survey infrequently — on ad hoc topics, but beware that if you lose focus, you may start to see survey fatigue creep in.
 Only ask essential questions, and ones which have a direct link to action.
-That way

 Choose the right length of survey